 Once you click the INSTALL button, installation begins.

 Once the installation is complete, you have to log in to your admin account to make the e-commerce business launch.

-This has been a guide on How to Install Magento.
-Here we have discussed the different Steps to install Magento.
+This has been a guide to How to Install Magento?
+Here we have discussed the different steps to install Magento.
 You may also look at the following articles to learn more –